 19. Name the two common regularizations in a machine learning approach and explain the significance of them?

 Ans: These are L1 and L2 regularization.
 Both these have their own well-defined functions.
 L1 contains multiple variables that are in binary values.
-L2 regularization are meant for error handling and both of them largely depends on the Gaussian concept.
+L2 regularization is meant for error handling and both of them largely depends on the Gaussian concept.

-20. In machine learning based on TensorFlow, what is more important you among the performance or the accuracy of a model?
+20. In machine learning based on TensorFlow, what is more, important you among the performance or the accuracy of a model?

 Ans: The answer to this question depends on your overall experience.
 Although both are important accuracy is more important in the majority of tasks.
 It would be good for you to boost your knowledge on nuances of machine learning to have a better reply to this question if it is asked to you in an interview.